Christopher-Yammine/closer/readme.md

 <img src="./readme/title2.svg"/>
 <a id="project-philosophy">
-> Closer web app is a platform aiming to promote physical meetings for communities sharing the same interest.
+> Closer web app is a platform aiming to promote in-person meetings for communities sharing the same interest(s).
 Closer is here to help you communicate with your fellow community members and establish a common bond.
 >
 > It is pretty straight forward.
-You go in you look up the category you want, access the event you like and book your spot just like that.
+You go in, look up the category you want, access the event you like and book your spot just like that.

 ### User Stories
-- As a user, I want to go somewhere that plays only R&B music, I want to discover such places so that avoid confusion on outing destination.
+- As a user, I want to go somewhere that only plays R&B music.
+I want to discover such places so that I can avoid confusion on my outing destination.
 - As a user, I want to see events based on their location to take into account the trip's gas consumption.
 - As a user, I want to see who is making events the most and their popularity.